Hill Climb On Closed Road With LaFerrari Is As Great As It Sounds

 You know what’s better than a hill climb?
 A closed one, where you get to enjoy the uphill run by yourself.
 However, this guy on the video not only did a hill climb on a closed road, he even did it in his Ferrari – specifically a LaFerrari Aperta.
 Yes, one of 210 units sold worldwide.
 Now, if that isn’t something exciting, we don’t know what is anymore.

 For disclaimers, the driver Powerslide lover mentioned that it wasn’t the fastest run on that road.
 He was specific about it, saying that he was a second slower than what’s on the books.
 Nevertheless, there's nothing to complain, really.
 We love the video, especially the captured sound.
-The sound of the 789-horsepower V12 engine (plus a bit of 161-horsepower boost from the KERS) was just awesome.
+The sound of the LaFerrari's 789-horsepower V12 engine (plus a bit of 161-horsepower boost from the KERS) was just awesome.
 No wonder it’s most expensive 21st century car sold at an auction.

 Source: Powerslide Lover via Youtube